Last updated 2 August 2020

 (Note: this is a final empty so toilet chemicals were not added)

-Finding the authorised spot to empty your waste
+- How to find the authorised spot to empty your waste

 This is possibly the most important step of all.
 Like you, we love being in the outdoors and love the freedom we have to be able to explore countries and destinations on our road trips.
 To be able to do this we need to always be mindful of keeping the environment and our surroundings as clean as possible, ready for other like-minded people to enjoy, just like we have.
 This means only emptying your waste in authorised locations.